 Nearby Landmarks: Owens-Thomas House and Slave Quarters, Davenport House, and Colonial Park Cemetery

 Staying at the inn also truly feels like stepping back in time.
 The narrow hallways, creaky floors, Victorian furnishings, and old fireplaces really are a blast from the past.
+On a quiet evening, you can also hear the clippety-clop of horses passing by the inn.
 If you love history and hauntings, then this is a hotel to consider.

-The restaurant on the bottom floor of the inn is one of the areas that feels the most historic to me.
+The restaurant on the main floor of the inn is the area that feels the most historic to me.
 I love the low ceiling with its exposed wood beams and the dark red brick floors and antique chandeliers.
 It feels like such a cozy spot!

 Insider Tip: Neither the main inn nor the guest houses are particularly soundproof, so keep that in mind.
-If you need to sleep in absolute silence, you should opt for a newer hotel!
+If you need to sleep in absolute silence, you should opt for a newer hotel — or bring ear plugs.

 Head to my Best Accommodations in Savannah page to see a list of my favorite hotels and B&Bs (and learn why I like them!) or do a search below to see what’s available.

-If you’re staying at the 17Hundred90 and don’t feel like going out one night, the inn’s own restaurant is a popular spot to grab a bite to eat.
+If you’re staying at 17Hundred90 and don’t feel like venturing out, the inn’s own restaurant is a popular spot to grab a bite to eat.
 The menu has a wide range of choices, so there should be something to suit everyone’s needs.

-Insider Tip: Most of the ghost tours and haunted pub tours stop by the inn on a nightly basis.
-Expect to run into large crowds outside.
+Insider Tip: Most of the ghost tours and haunted pub tours stop by the inn on a nightly basis, so you might run into large crowds outside.

-Overall, I love this quaint little hotel for its history and for the haunted factor, but I think other hotels in the area do haunted + history better.
-The Marshall House is a good example.
+Overall, I love this quaint little hotel for its history and for the haunted factor, but particularly for its quiet east side location.

 Related Reading: Is The Marshall House in Savannah Really Haunted?